18-HOLE WGA STANDING RULES – 2021

 11. BLIND SCORE: For multiple ball events, or when a team is incomplete, a “blind score” may be utilized.
 On each play day (other than tournaments) a player with a similar index will be chosen by the Scoring Committee to be in the blind score.
 When a team uses a blind score, it will be copied from the original scorecard and combined with the other scores.
 The BLIND SCORE PERSON IS NOT ELIGIBLE TO WIN A PRIZE WITH THE TEAM SHE “COMPLETES.”
 SHE IS ONLY ELIGIBLE TO WIN WITH HER ORIGINAL PLAYING PARTNERS.

 a.
-Each play day the Scoring committee will award prizes to approximately 30% of the field of players.
+Each play day the Scoring committee will award prizes to approximately 30% (50% for 2021) of the field of players.
 Winners will be awarded points: 5 for 1st, 4 for 2nd, 3 for 3rd, 2 for 4th, and 1 for 5th or more.

 b.
 Points will be assigned a value at the end of the season based on available WGA funds.
 Play day prize monies will be issued as credit on member POA accounts.